flowerinthenight/hugo-site/content/blog/2025-08-21-on-building-vortex.md

 > **Sidenote:** This project actually made me excited in programming once again as it involves tinkering with the low-level guts of the Linux kernel, which I love.

+The source code is [here](https://github.com/flowerinthenight/vortex-agent/), if you're interested.

 <br>